About EGSH

 Freehold vs Leasehold Designation

-The ownership structure of a property — whether it is located in a freehold area open to all buyers, or a leasehold or restricted zone — directly affects market liquidity and therefore its assessed value.
-Freehold areas such as Downtown Dubai, Arabian Ranches, and Expo City permit full foreign ownership, which broadens the potential buyer pool.
+The ownership structure of a property — whether it is located in a freehold area open to all buyers, or a leasehold or restricted zone — directly affects market liquidity and assessed value.
+Freehold areas such as Downtown Dubai, Arabian Ranches, and Expo City permit full foreign ownership, broadening the potential buyer pool.
 Leasehold or restricted designations limit the buyer pool, and this differential is reflected in both market pricing and valuation outcomes.

 Market Trends and Transaction Data